urql-graphql/urql/docs/advanced/README.md

 - [**Retrying operations**](./retry-operations.md) shows the `retryExchange` which allows you to retry operations when they've failed.
 - [**Authentication**](./authentication.md) describes how to implement authentication using the `authExchange`
 - [**Testing**](./testing.md) covers how to test components that use `urql` particularly in React.
+- [**Authoring Exchanges**](./authoring-exchanges.md) describes how to implement exchanges from scratch and how they work internally.
+This is a good basis to understanding how some of the features in this section function.
 - [**Auto-populate Mutations**](./auto-populate-mutations.md) presents the `populateExchange` addon which can make it easier to update normalized data after mutations.